Code-Institute-Submissions/CI_PP5_Alpha_Exchange/README.md

 - [Gitpod](https://gitpod.io/) was used to write all the code and to link up with Github to maintain the version control.
 - [Balsamiq](https://balsamiq.com/) was use to create the wireframes for the website.
 - [Google Fonts](https://fonts.google.com/) was used to pick out the fonts in use across the website.
-- [Feather Icons](https://feathericons.com/) was used to create the favicon.
+- [Feather Icons](https://feathericons.com/) was used to select the favicon from their database.
+- [Favicon](https://favicon.io/) was used to convert the raw svg file into a useable favicon image.
 - [Coolors](https://coolors.co/) was used to generate a colour pallette.
 - [Am I Responsive?](https://ui.dev/amiresponsive) was used to test the responsive nature of the website design.
 - [Bootstrap](https://getbootstrap.com/) was used for the pre-defined components and responsive nature of the layout.